Tutorial: Getting Started with the Engine

 # Ongoing Operations

 To continue operation of the exchange, a few operational processes must be maintained.
-While these can certainly be handled manually, the intent is for automated external processes to be able to perform each operation.
+These can be automated by external processes.

 # Mark Prices